 Far better against the clock than his key rivals – Claudio Chiappucci and 1991 overall winner Franco Chioccioli, not to mention outsiders Andy Hampsten and Laurent Fignon – Indurain started to forge his second Grand Tour victory by winning stage 4's 38km time trial.
 He then defended the leader's jersey for the rest of the race.

 Eighteen days later – game over.
-Okay, it wasn't actually quite that simple but almost.
-Key mountain stages, such as the summit finish of the Terminillo on stage 10 or the two days in the Dolomites at the end of the second week, couldn't crack Indurain.
+OK, it wasn't actually quite that simple, but almost.
+Key mountain stages, such as the summit finish on the Terminillo on stage 10 or the two days in the Dolomites at the end of the second week, couldn't crack Indurain.
 The trio of set-piece mountain stages in the race's final week – to Pian del Re, Pila and Verbania – equally failed to dent Indurain's advantage.

 He had no problems doing that either, taking his second straight Tour de France in even more confident style than the first.

 There were accusations that Festina had shown a suspiciously high degree of collaboration with Banesto during the race.
 The charges led to a big reshuffle among the Festina team's management, with Bruno Roussel, later to face charges of organising doping in the squad in the 1998 Tour, taking over as team manager.

 "I almost thought we wouldn't make it," he commented.

 More headaches were to come.
 The considerable reduction in the Giro's time trial kilometres meant that Indurain only moved into the pink briefly after taking the very hilly mid-race chrono – 28km rather than 60km – in the Adriatic town of Senigallia.
 He then ceded the top spot to Bruno Leali.
-Rather like his 1991 Tour de France, where he moved into yellow in a Pyrenean mountain stage, not in a time trial, Indurain's tactics were to grind his rivals out of contention on the climbs then kick them out of touch for good in the final time trial.
+Rather like his 1991 Tour de France, where he moved into yellow in a Pyrenean mountain stage, not in a time trial, Indurain's tactics were to grind his rivals out of contention on the climbs, then kick them out of touch for good in the final time trial.

-Even though Indurain increased his advantage at the Sestriere time trial, where he duly put the rest of the field to the sword with an impressive stage win, there were still some fireworks to come.
+Even though Indurain increased his advantage at the Sestriere time trial, where he put the rest of the field to the sword with an impressive stage win, there were still some fireworks to come.
 Lithuanian Piotr Ugrumov, for one, gave Indurain a much closer run for his money in the Oropa climb on stage 20.
-One attack after another by Ugrumov, coupled with some digs by Stephen Roche and Chiappucci, finally saw Indurain sit up, and let Ugrumov go clear.
+One attack after another by Ugrumov, coupled with some digs by Stephen Roche and Chiappucci, finally saw Indurain sit up and let Ugrumov go clear.

-Banesto director José Miguel Echavarri seemed far more nervous than the ever-implacable Indurain, overtaking the rest of the race convoy vehicles in dramatically illegal style to shout at his protégé, "Take it easy Miguel, the most you can lose is 30 seconds."
+Banesto director José Miguel Echavarri seemed far more nervous than the ever-implacable Indurain, overtaking the rest of the race convoy vehicles in dramatically illegal style to shout at his protégé, "Take it easy, Miguel – the most you can lose is 30 seconds."

 As Echavarri put it, "It's not important.
 Soon I'm going to spend more on champagne."
 He was right, and had even more reason to celebrate when Indurain claimed his third straight Tour that July.

 "The older you get, your form gets more consistent and lasts for longer.
-So that's definitely a plus when it comes to Grand Tours."
+So that's definitely a plus when it comes to Grand Tours.

-"The Giro-Tour double is definitely doable but you've got to have the right mentality and you have to know how to spend your energy and when.
-You can't just go rushing into the start of the season, for example; you have to take things a bit more slowly and get closer to your top level when you get closer to the start of the Giro itself."
+"The Giro-Tour double is definitely doable, but you've got to have the right mentality and you have to know how to spend your energy, and when.
+You can't just go rushing into the start of the season, for example; you have to take things a bit more slowly, and get closer to your top level when you get closer to the start of the Giro itself."

 "It was much more homely, much more the Italians' own Grand Tour where foreign riders didn't carry much weight or have much effect on the racing.
-These days, the type of participation is another story, far more international and more similar to the Tour de France.
-I don't know if that’s because of the ProTour [sic], maybe, but it's certainly changed."
+These days, the type of participation is another story – far more international and more similar to the Tour de France.
+I don't know if that’s because of the ProTour [sic] – maybe – but it's certainly changed."

-Back in his time, it reached a point, Indurain says, when the Italian influence on the Giro d'Italia was so great that "in Banesto we had to adapt our racing style to how they raced, not the other way round."
+Back in his time, it reached a point, Indurain says, when the Italian influence on the Giro d'Italia was so great that "in Banesto we had to adapt our racing style to how they raced – not the other way round".